CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 After getting RBAC and mapped drives working, I wanted to test another real-world Group Policy use case: deploying software to domain-joined workstations.

-The goal was to deploy Google Chrome through Group Policy so any user logging into a managed workstation would have access to Chrome without needing a manual install.
+The goal was to deploy Google Chrome through Group Policy so managed workstations would have Chrome installed without requiring a manual install for each user.

-This helped expand Phase 2 beyond access control and into centralized workstation management.
+This expanded Phase 2 beyond access control and into centralized workstation management.

 ---

 ## Software Repository Setup

-Downloaded the Google Chrome Enterprise MSI installer and placed it in a centralized software folder on DC01:
+I downloaded the Google Chrome Enterprise MSI installer and placed it in a centralized software folder on DC01:

 ```cmd
 C:\Software
 ```

-Configured NTFS permissions so domain computers could read and execute the installer.
+I configured permissions so domain computers could read and execute the installer.

 ![Chrome MSI Stored in Software Folder](../Evidence/Phase2_Chrome_GPO/Phase2_Chrome_GPO_01_MSI_Stored_In_Software_Folder_NTFS_Permissions.png)